acceleratedscience/openad_service_utils/README.md

 ## Experimental Settings

-The following are experimental or advanced settings that can be included as environmental variables
+The following are experimental or advanced settings that can be included as environmental variables.

 <!-- prettier-ignore -->
 **AUTO_CLEAR_GPU_MEM**
 Clears the GPU memory for an Inference call
 <sub>Type:    `bool`</sub>
 <sub>Default: `True`</sub>